 Aesthetics in Mineral Collecting

-Well, let us start with the obvious: “Beauty lies in the eye of the beholder”.
-Thus, when I try to cover “aesthetics”, it is fair to say that I only speak for myself.
+Let’s begin with the obvious: “Beauty lies in the eye of the beholder.”
+So when I speak about “aesthetics,” I can only speak for myself.

 What is Aesthetics?

-Aesthetics (from ancient Greek αἴσθησις aísthēsis "perception", "sensation") was until the 19th century primarily the study of beauty, regularities and harmony in nature and art.
+Aesthetics (from the ancient Greek αἴσθησις aísthēsis, meaning “perception” or “sensation”) was, up until the 19th century, primarily concerned with the study of beauty, regularity, and harmony in nature and art.

 (Source: Wikipedia)